MVLA Soccer Club: Frequently Asked Questions

 Generally, MVLA teams will wear their blue jerseys and blue socks at home games and white jerseys and white socks at away games.
 Always bring both sets to all games.
 The home team is obligated to change if there is a conflict.
 However, ECNL rules are opposite (home team wears white, away team wears dark).
 Also, some tournaments are reverse (home team wears white, away team wears dark), so managers should always check the tournament rules.

-Visit our MVLA Spirit Store on the MVLA website.
+Visit our MVLA Spirit Store on the MVLA website under the Resources tab.
 You can also purchase items at any of our pop-up spirit wear events which are advertised to the club.

 Yes.
-Mention you are with MVLA Soccer Club and you will receive a discount in the store (not applicable for uniforms).
+Mention you are with MVLA Soccer Club and you will receive a discount in the store.

 For all our teams, we won't know the exact days & times of practices until closer to the start of the fall or spring season, unfortunately.
 Many things need to be taken into consideration when scheduling all of our teams' practices, including the fields we have available to us (which many are managed and assigned to us by the city and school districts).
 After receiving our field allocations from the city, only then can we schedule MVLA practices which are based around the coaches’ schedules (such as their other teams’ practice schedule).
 Most practices are held in the Mountain View/Los Altos area.